-These modules are delivered concurrently with 1 x Level 4 module from your programme: FSH1106 Fashion, Textiles and Leather: Concept.
+These modules are delivered concurrently with one Level 4 module from your programme: FSH1106 Fashion, Textiles and Leather: Concept.

 Upon successful completion of these modules, you will progress to Stage One of BA (Hons) Fashion, in which you will receive further support through:

 Subject Studies 2: Working with Ideas – focuses specifically on the generation and development of ideas, building the key CAD skill sets, technical garment construction skills required by the programme.

-In the remainder of Stage One, you will take 2 further modules from the BA (Hons) Fashion (Textiles for Fashion) Award Map.
+In the remainder of Stage One, you will take two further modules from the BA (Hons) Fashion (Textiles for Fashion) Award Map.

 Typical timetabled week of study

 Foundation Study Framework teaching may be a combination of lectures, seminars and/or workshop based sessions.
 Each module involves a teaching contact time of four hours per week and you are also expected to engage in approximately 12 hours of independent study, to support your learning experience.

-Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Textiles for Fashion, with the retained flexibility to possibly transfer later in your studies to other programmes, if they become more appropriate.
+Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Textiles for Fashion.
 Throughout all stages of your programme you will also be supported by a Personal Academic Tutor, to guide you through the learning experience and help you make informed study choices.